tc39/proposal-module-expressions/anonymous-inline-modules.md

 # Anonymous inline modules

+Anonymous inline modules are an effort by [Daniel Ehrenberg] and [myself][surma].
+It is the result of a lot of prior art, most notably [Justin Fagnani]’s [Inline Modules] proposal and [Domenic][domenic denicola]’s and [my][surma] [Blöcks] proposal.

+## Problem space

+The lack of inline modules in JavaScript has spawned some best practice that are really just workarounds and more often than not have negative performance implications.
+Sometimes, the lack of inline modules even form a hinderance to the adoption of APIs.
+A small sample of examples:

+- Workers (and Worklets!) are often cited to be unergonomic because of the need of a separate file.
+Both Houdini and classic Web Workers can benefit greatly from inline modules.
+- Bundlers can’t put multiple ES6 modules into a single file but have to resort to either extensive variable renaming (which involves scope analysis) or 3rd party module formats.
+- JavaScript cannot represent a “tasks” in a way that can be shared across realms, short of stringification.
+- [Attempts][scheduler api] at building a scheduler for the web (á la GCD) have been constrained to the main thread due JS’s current inability to share code.

+## High-level

 Anonymous inline modules are syntax for the contents of a module, which can then be imported.

 ```js